Shahid Balkhi: Poetry

 Shahid also wrote poetry in Arabic, including two qit'as that ridicules Ahmad ibn Abi Rabi'a, who served as the vizier of the Saffarid ruler Amr ibn al-Layth (r.
-879–901) between 891–900.
+879–901) between 891 and 900.
 Shahid wrote a similar poem about the governor Ahmad ibn Sahl, a distinguished governor in Khurasan.
 This led to Shahid's flight from the angry governor, first returning to Balkh after Ahmad's execution in 920.
 Shahid is best known for being one of the first composers of New Persian poetry.
 More or less 100 of his verses have survived in the accounts of anthologists and lexicographers.
 These contain an erotic poem of eight lines, a portion of a qasida written for the Samanid amir (ruler) Nasr II (r.
 914–943), a poem that uses shifts between Persian and Arabic verses, and a number of couplets from a poem of a story, supposedly romantic-related.
 A number of the surviving verses mentioned in the dictionaries have a gnomic or philosophical tone.
 Some of his lines have been hypothesized to have subtle references to the religion of Manichaeism.

 Legacy

 Shahid's close friend and teacher in poetry, Rudaki (died 941), dedicated an elegy to him;

-Persian poets between the 10th and 12th-centuries mention Shahid in an respectful manner, but after that he fades into obscurity.
+Persian poets between the 10th and 12th-centuries mention Shahid in a respectful manner, but after that he fades into obscurity.
 The modern historian N. N. Negmatov calls Shahid "one of the best court poets of the Samanid Nasr II, and one of the leading scholars of the age."
 In the Prison Feats masnavi of the modern Iranian poet Mohammad-Taqi Bahar, several historical and fictional anecdotes of historical figures are used, including Shahid.
 The same work also narrates a fictional scene, where Bahar meets Shahid.